 The exact same argument proves the other implication.

-To prove that in this case $A$ is also soluble as a skew brace, it suffices to note that $\im(\gamma)$ is soluble as it is a quotient of $(A,\circ)$.
-The solubility of $A$ then follows by Proposition~\ref{prop: A soluble if im gamma is soluble}. \end{proof} \begin{remark} The same approach can be used to prove Byott's conjecture for skew braces with a composition series of trivial and almost trivial skew braces, such as $\gamma$-homomorphic skew braces; see Theorem~\ref{thm:equivalentgamma}.
-As there exist finite simple skew braces which are neither trivial nor almost trivial, this does not provide a general way to prove the conjecture. \end{remark}
+To prove that in this case $A$ is also soluble as a skew brace, it suffices to note that $\gamma(A)$ is a soluble group as it is a quotient of $(A,\circ)$.
+The solubility of $A$ then follows by Proposition~\ref{prop: A soluble if im gamma is soluble}. \end{proof} \begin{remark} The same idea can be used to prove Byott's conjecture for skew braces with a composition series where the factors are trivial or almost trivial skew braces, so in particular for soluble skew braces.
+This means that Byott's conjecture holds for several classes of skew braces studied in recent years, but as there exist finite simple skew braces which are neither trivial nor almost trivial~\cite{BCJO19}, this does not provide a general way to prove the conjecture. \end{remark}